Zenika/sensei/README.md

 - `npm run slides` to generate a PDF for the slides
 - `npm run labs` to generate a PDF for the labs

+## Reveal plugins

+The following plugins are enabled: Markdown, Highlight, Zoom, Notes and Math.
+Refer to [Reveal's documentation](https://revealjs.com/plugins/#built-in-plugins) for usage.

 ## Tip: using a shell alias

 You may want to define the following alias to be able to run slides using `slides`: